DirectedGenomics/DemoPipeline/README.md

 * [picard](https://broadinstitute.github.io/picard/) - used for various conversions, sorting, etc.
 * [fgbio](https://github.com/fulcrumgenomics/fgbio) - used for generating consensus reads and filtering somatic variants
 * [VarDictJava](https://github.com/AstraZeneca-NGS/VarDictJava) - to call somatic variants from the reads
+* [GATK4](https://software.broadinstitute.org/gatk/download/beta) - to call germline variants from the reads

 The pipeline has the following general structure: